-The TOE implements the SSH protocol that complies with RFCs 4251, 4252, 4253, 4254, 4256, 4344, 5647, 5656, 6668, 8268, 8308 section 3.1, and 8332.
+- The TOE implements the SSH protocol that complies with RFCs 4251, 4252, 4253, 4254, 4256, 4344, 5647, 5656, 6668, 8268, 8308 section 3.1,and 8332.
 Both public key and password authentication modes are supported by SSH server function.
-The TOE implements the public key algorithms rsa-sha2-256, rsa-sha2-512, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384 and ecdsa-sha2-nistp521.
-SSH users can be authenticated in several modes: RSA, ECC, password, password-RSA, and All (any authentication mode of RSA, ECC or password is allowed with "ALL" mode).
-The SSH user created by administrators shall configure one mode.
-Then the external SSH client can login SSH server successfully via the configured SSH user and authentication mode.
+The TOE implements the public key algorithms of rsa-sha2-256 and rsa-sha2-512.
+SSH users can be authenticated in eight modes: RSA, password, password-RSA, and All (any authentication mode of RSA or password is allowed with "ALL" mode).
+The SSH user that created by administrators shall configured one of mode.
+Then the external SSH client can login SSH server successfully via the configured SSH user and authentication mode. - The TOE drops packets greater than 256 KB in an SSH transport connection.

-- The TOE drops packets greater than 256 KB in an SSH transport connection.
-Packets of size greater than 35000 bytes and smaller than 256 KB are not dropped because of that the TOE may support uncompressed big certificates. - SSH server function supports the encryption algorithms of aes128-gcm and aes256-gcm.
+- SSH server function supports the encryption algorithms of aes128-gcm and aes256-gcm.
 When SSH Client establishes a connection, it will send a list of encryption algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the encryption algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.
 After the encryption algorithm is selected, Server and Client will create a random number and exchange.
 Client and Server will use own random number to create an encryption key.
-Then SSH server will use its own encryption key to encrypt packet, and use SSH client's encryption key to decrypt packet. - SSH server function supports the public key algorithm of rsa-sha2-256, rsa-sha2-512, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384 and ecdsa-sha2-nistp521.
+Then SSH server will use its own encryption key to encrypt packet, and use SSH client's encryption key to decrypt packet. - SSH server function supports the public key algorithm of rsa-sha2-256 and rsa-sha2-512.
 Before SSH Client and SSH Server build a connection, they both need to configure a Local Key-pair what is used for authentication.
 In the TOE, this local key-pair is used for SSH server and SSH client.
 When Client authenticates Server, first step is to consult public key algorithms.
 Client will send a list of public key algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the public key algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.
-The SSH transport implementation doesn't support x509v3. - SSH server supports the following key exchange algorithm: ecdh-sha2-nistp256, ecdh-sha2-nistp384 and ecdh-sha2-nistp521. - The SSH connection will be rekeyed after one hour of session time or one gigabyte of transmitted data using that key which ever goes first.
+The SSH transport implementation doesn't support x509v3. - SSH server function supports the data integrity algorithms of hmac-sha2-256, hmac-sha2-512, AEAD_AES_128_GCM, AEAD_AES_256_GCM. - SSH server supports the following key exchange algorithm: ecdh-sha2-nistp256 and diffie-hellman-group16-sha512. - The SSH connection will be rekeyed after one hour of session time or one gigabyte of transmitted data using that key which ever goes first.
 The SSH allows either side to force another run of the key-exchange phase, changing the encryption and integrity keys for the session.
 The idea is to do this periodically, after one hour of session time or one gigabyte of transmitted data using that key which ever goes first.